-SinuFlo Sinus Rinse Kit - Buy at Amazon
+SinuFlo Sinus Rinse Kit

-NeilMed's SinuFlo Rinse kit is a nasal irrigation system which helps rinse the sinuses and alleviate nasal allergies.
+NeilMed's SinuFlo Rinse kit is a nasal irrigation system that helps rinse the sinuses and alleviate nasal allergies.
 The sinus rinse kit comes with one custom designed cap, one rinse bottle (240 ml), one tube, 50 packets of USP grade sodium chloride & sodium bicarbonate Mixture along with an educational brochure and direction for use.

-Relieving Sinuses with a Self-Sinus Massage
+Relieving Sinuses With a Self-Sinus Massage

 A simple self-massage can help relieve symptoms at the first sign of sinus congestion.
 In the YouTube video below, Heather Wibbels, a licensed Massage Therapist walks us through simple and easy-to-understand self massage techniques which will help in lymphatic drainage and thereby clear sinuses to help breathe easy.

-My Experience with Endoscopic Sinus Surgery
+My Experience With Endoscopic Sinus Surgery

 In 2008, I developed symptoms of pan-sinusitis—the infection of all four paranasal sinuses, as well as nasal polyps—which caused me major pain and discomfort.
 I had constant sinus pressure, nasal congestion and sometimes could barely breathe normally resulting in many sleepless nights.